This article has been Fact-Checked by Kendall Kennedy MS, RD, RYT

 In turn, worse sleep tends to be bad for weight loss and health.

 Additionally, carbohydrate-rich foods tend to spike your blood sugar to a lesser extent earlier in the day.
 This can be useful for health and hunger.

 How to cook quinoa

 The first step depends on the brand of quinoa you buy.
-Naturally quinoa has a bitter layer around it.
-If the quinoa you have is not rinsed you can quickly do that yourself for a better taste.
+Unprocessed quinoa has a bitter layer around it.
+If the quinoa you have is not rinsed, you can quickly do that yourself for a better taste.

 Then you can take the pot off the heat.
 You can let it sit for a few minutes, add some salt and you’re good to go.